grongor/console-tools/readme.md

 checkout - c
 ----------------------

-**Recommended alias:** git config --global alias.c "!"/path/to/git-checkout.sh" "
+**Recommended alias:** git config --global alias.c "! : git checkout ; '/path/to/git-checkout.sh' "

 Use as you would use the **git checkout** command